 It's that time of year again.

-The Christmas wish list usually reads like a wish-I-could-afford-one-thing-on-this-list list rather than a holiday guide, unless of course you're an A-list actress making tens of millions of dollars per film.
+The Christmas wish list usually reads like a wish-I-could-afford-one-thing-on-this-list list rather than a holiday guide, unless of course you're a A-list actress making tens of millions of dollars per film.

-This year doesn't disappoint, though Gwynnie, 42, does admit to feeling a little off of her holiday game.
+This year doesn't disappoint, though Gwynie, 42, does admit to feeling a little off of her holiday game.

 "Usually by this point in the year, I am well organized, Christmas cards are ready to go, I've got a good jump on the gifts," she blogs.
 "Not this year.
 I am overwhelmed and a disaster."